tschroedter/Selkie/README.md

 ## How to build everything?

 ### Bamboo
-Bamboo as a build server with custom scripts:
+Bamboo is used as a build server with custom scripts:
 * to take care of all the version numbers in the Selkie NuGet packages
 * to use ReSharper to check for issues
 * to run test for NUnit, XUnit and Specflow
-* to calcluate code coverage using OpenCovr
+* to calcluate code coverage using OpenCover
+* to push NuGet packages to ProGet

 ### ProGet
 - ProGet as a NuGet repository